 - Whistle: may need it to get other’s attention, particularly if the building has collapsed around you.
 Here is a great Whistle

-- Thank you, Matt: put a few days worth of medications in your bag, you don’t know when you will get home.
+- Medications: Thank you, Matt: put a few days worth of medications in yo ur bag, you don’t know when you will get home.

 Thank you, Matt

-I hope you put together a get home bag for you and your family members.
+I hope you put together a get-home bag for you and your family members.
 Life is good if we are prepared before we need to be ready.
+You should also check out My Emergency Car Kit.
+It will prove so helpful if you are on a trip and the car breaks down, the road are closed, or you need to help out other motorists in trouble.
 Thanks for being prepared for the unexpected.
 May God bless this world, Linda